Simple Chat Room using Python

 /* Both the server and client script can then be run from the Command prompt (in Windows) or from bash Terminal (Linux users) by simply typing "python chat_server.py " or "python client.py ".
 For example, */ python chat_server.py 192.168.55.13 8081 python client.py 192.168.55.13 8081

 Below is the Server side script that must be run at all times to keep the chatroom running.

-The client side script will simply attempt to access the server socket created at the specified IP address and port.
+The client-side script will simply attempt to access the server socket created at the specified IP address and port.
 Once it connects, it will continuously check as to whether the input comes from the server or from the client, and accordingly redirects output.
 If the input is from the server, it displays the message on the terminal.
-If the input is from the user, it sends the message that the users enters to the server for it to be broadcasted to other users.
+If the input is from the user, it sends the message that the user enters to the server for it to be broadcasted to other users.

-This is the client side script, that each user must use in order to connect to the server.
+This is the client-side script, that each user must use in order to connect to the server.

 Link to download script: link

 This article is contributed by Deepak Srivatsav.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.